Yellen in Zambia to discuss debt to China, public health - KESQ

 Yellen said the U.S. wants to invest in companies with contracts that “have transparency, that we have projects that really bring broad-based benefits to the African people and don’t leave a legacy of unsustainable debt.”

-She also made a stop at the Zambia National Public Health Institute, considered a model of its kind.
+Experts say a prolonged debt crisis could permanently prevent countries like Zambia from recovering, lead to an entire nation sliding deep into poverty and joblessness, and exclude it from credit to rebuild in the future.

-The Biden administration’s tour of Africa continues, as the U.S. ambassador to the United Nations, Linda Thomas-Greenfield, announced that she would be the second Cabinet member heading to Africa — to Ghana, Mozambique and Kenya starting Jan.
-25 — as part of President Joe Biden’s big push to engage with the world’s second-largest continent.
+To showcase the U.S. effort, the first stop of Yellen’s Zambia visit was to be a tour of Mylan Laboratories, a subsidiary of American pharmaceutical manufacturer Viatris.
+The lab opened in 2010 with a $10 million investment and manufactures drugs that treat malaria and HIV in the country and region.

-In December, the White House announced the Democratic administration’s support for the African Union becoming a permanent member of the Group of 20 nations.
+She also planned a stop at the Zambia National Public Health Institute, considered a model of its kind.